L-Maddock/L-Maddock.github.io/index.md

 ---
 layout: single
 author_profile: true
-title: "Luke Maddock"
+title: "Home"
 permalink: /
 ---

 # Welcome!

-I'm a PhD candidate in Economics at Colorado State University, specializing in **housing policy, environmental economics, and public health**.
-My research uses causal inference methods to understand how policy interventions affect vulnerable populations and ecosystem services.
+I'm a PhD candidate in the Department of Economics at Colorado State University, specializing in **housing policy, ecosystem service valuation, and public health**.
+My research utilizes causal inference and machine learning methods to understand how policy interventions affect vulnerable populations and ecosystem services.

 ## 🎯 Currently on the 2025-26 Academic Job Market